The big line items

 Most of the budget lands in a handful of categories:

-• Park passes or lift tickets, often cheaper bought ahead.
+• Park passes, America the Beautiful, or lift tickets and passes bought ahead.

-• Lodging, which spikes around holidays and peak season.
+• Lodging inside or near the park, which spikes around holidays and peak season.

-• Transport: flights, a rental car, fuel, and parking fees.
+• Transport: flights, rental car, fuel, tolls, and paid resort parking.

 • Gear you buy or rent for the trip.